akhilub/DSA-Coding-Patterns/AlgorithmsUseCase.md

 - If the problem has a recursive solution but it's hard to visualize/code, try using a **Stack** data structure with a loop.

 - If the problem has input in the form of a Tree or Graph, then most of the time can be solved by applying Tree Traversals or Graph Traversals algorithms called Breadth First Search (BFS) and Depth First Search (DFS)

+- If the problem has unsorted array containing n numbers taken from the range 1 to n and we need to find missing number,disappeared number or duplicate number we can use **cyclic sort**